yereverluvinunclebert/TwinSimplePSD/README.md

 '
 ' No Win32 API declarations are used.
 '
-' Performance notes (V4):
+**Performance notes (V4):**
 * large byte-array copies use RichClient New_c.MemCopy where practical
 * zero-based Variant Byte() input is assigned by the VB runtime directly
 * RLE decode loops use linear source/destination positions
 * common alpha/no-mask surface packing uses a branch-free linear loop

-cSimplePSD.cls - the class that
+cSimplePSD.cls - the Simple Parser class
 modSimplePSDFactory.bas - Factory helper for the clean-room cSimplePSD class.
-CSimplePsdReimpl.vbp

-MTestSimplePSDPerformance.bas
-modSimplePSDCompare.bas
+CSimplePsdReimpl.vbp - the project file for VB6

+MTestSimplePSDPerformance.bas - Optional Performance tester, not needed in the project modSimplePSDCompare.bas - Optional Comparison Tester, not needed in the project

 <img width="1078" height="1041" alt="pzCPURC50004" src="https://github.com/user-attachments/assets/637681f5-014b-4d56-93b5-83a5d51cc21c" />